Amendment No. 1 has been deemed out of order.

 We can learn something from other jurisdictions.
 Some address this issue by extending a statutory presumption of parentage to some couples.
 In the United Kingdom, for example, a statutory presumption of parentage operates in favour of same-sex married couples and civil partners but not cohabiting couples in cases of donor insemination.
 As such, the spouse or civil partner of the birth mother is automatically regarded as the child's second legal parent, regardless of whether the procedure takes place in a clinical or non-clinical setting.
 In British Columbia a person who is married to or in a marriage-like relationship with the child's birth mother at the time the child is conceived, is deemed to be the child's parent unless it is shown that he or she did not consent to be recognised as such.
 Here are two other jurisdictions in which the matter is addressed clearly and the rights of both parents are established.

 Then there are cases involving a known donor in a clinical setting.
 Again, I fail to understand why the fact that the identity of the donor is known should restrict the rights of the child.
 That is not fair.
 For children who were conceived prior to the commencements of Parts 2 and 3 of the Children and Family Relationships Act 2015, parentage may be retrospectively allocated to an intended parent not previously recognised as a legal parent through application for a declaration of parentage under sections 21 and 22 of the Act.
 In order for the declaration to be granted, the donor must have been and must remain unknown to the intending parents at the time of the application.
 If the Minister supports the existing situation, I would be interested to know if she can say why it is important to remove a known donor.
-Again, I have a case study.
+I have another case study.

 Jane, the birth mother, and Sarah have an 18 month old baby boy, Jake.
 Jake was conceived in a fertility clinic using sperm provided by an identifiable owner.
 As Jane and Sarah want Jake to know about his origins, they have obtained identifying information about the donor in order that they can educate him about his genetic background in an age-appropriate manner as he grows up.
 I note that this is also important for medical reasons.
 Another of my corespondents has a child with a genetic disorder.
 It is very important for them to understand and know.
 Jane and Sarah have never met the donor but know his name and last known address.
 Jane is the birth mother of Jake and is recognised as the legal mother.
 After Parts 3 and 4 of the Children and Family Relationships Act 2015 are commenced, Sarah will be unable to obtain a declaration of parentage listing her as a second legal parent simply because a known donor was used.
 I do not understand that at all.